-Minneapolis — Best Buy is doing a better job of thwarting showrooming than Walmart or Target, a new study suggests.
+MINNEAPOLIS — Best Buy is doing a better job of thwarting showrooming than Walmart or Target, a study suggests.

-Broken out by gender, males appear to be more loyal to Best Buy, while females tend to favor Target.
-Male mobile users ages 18 and older only showed an 11 percent propensity to buy from Amazon while shopping Best Buy, compared with 15 percent for Target and Walmart.
-Conversely, only 11 percent of female mobile users ages 18 and older would defect from Target, compared with 12 percent who would showroom Best Buy or Walmart.
+Males 18 and older appear to be more loyal to Best Buy, while females 18 and older tend to favor Target.
+Male mobile users only showed an 11 percent propensity to buy from Amazon while shopping Best Buy, compared with 15 percent for Target and Walmart.
+Only 11 percent of female mobile users would defect from Target, compared with 12 percent who would showroom Best Buy or Walmart.